top of page

 READ OUR CASE STUDIES AND SHARE YOUR FEEDBACK.

 You can read about some of our ethics in action case studies here.
-And please share your feedback and questions through our online questionnaire or by emailing learning@treesisters.org.
+Please share your feedback and questions through our online questionnaire or by emailing learning@treesisters.org.

 WHY DO WE NEED THIS FRAMEWORK?

-TreeSisters has trialled working with these ethics and practices within the organisation and through our Restoration Strategy.
-The Practices Guide includes questions to support organisations and communities to align their human systems with Nature's systems; whilst promoting the freedom, responsibility and agility needed for communities to care for Ecosystems.
+At TreeSisters, we have actively explored these ethics within our organisation and through our Restoration Strategy.
+The Practices Guide we’ve developed includes thought-provoking questions to help organisations and communities align their human systems with the systems of Nature—while promoting the freedom, responsibility, and agility needed to effectively care for ecosystems.

-We see this framework as a global initiative, offering an ecocentric, biocultural, and rights-based approach for the enduring well-being of communities, cultures, trees, ecosystems and the climate.
+We see this framework as a global initiative—one that embraces an ecocentric, biocultural, and rights-based approach to ensuring the long-term well-being of communities, cultures, trees, ecosystems, and the climate.

 TIMELINE SO FAR.